SimonRiddle/VPN-Builder/README.md

 This is a VPN builder for Cisco devices, inclusive of IOS, IOS-XE and ASA.
 This builder provides the configuration and supports only IKEv2 build configurations.

 ## How it works
 These files take user input, which allow script users to completely decide the variables such as peer IP address.

-This will **not** however provide the full VPN configuration such as transport sets, as this is designed for new devices, to utilise existing VPN policies.
+### Word of warning
+Although these scripts are tested, including the configuration; please do not blindly copy and paste the generated configuration.
+This is designed to give to give the user a good base of configuration to build off of and any network issues occured due to the script are not the responsibility of the repository owner.